alexanderem49/simple-exchange/docs/tutorial.md

 - make offer with misplaced issuers - check if the contract refuses an order with a mismatch in the keyword-issuer pair
 - make trade with surplus assets in Alice's payout - check if the contract returns the expected surplus when an exchange is done

-In order to run unit tests, just run the following command:
+To run unit tests, just run the following command:

 ```shell
 cd simple-exchange